tylerwillis/super-tortoise/content/pages/index.md

       *Every recording is shared first with a small, trusted audience.
-In a process that loosely resembles peer review, people react to episodes and when both they and the guest agree, we publish the episode publicly.*
+In a process that loosely resembles peer review, people react to episodes.
+When both they and the guest agree, we publish the episode publicly.*
     actions: []
     type: section_content
   - section_id: featured-posts